davidvanschaik/blackjack/README.md

 # BlackJack => 21!

 ## introduction
-This repository contains a implentation of a Blackjack game using PHP and Object-Oriented Programming (OOP).
+This repository contains a sumilation of a Blackjack game using PHP and Object-Oriented Programming (OOP).
 The project contains multiple PHP files, each file responsible for specific functionality.

 ## Project Structure
 - **Deck.php**: Generates deck. returns a card to Card.php with the suit and value variables.
 - **Card.php**: Contains the validation of the cards and the points.
-- **Player.php**: Contains info like name, if still playing and cards.
+- **Player.php**: Contains info like name, if still playing, bets and cards.
 - **Dealer.php**: Keeps track who is still playing or is busted, also checks if dealer will hit or stand.
-- **Blackjack.php**: Contains all the result calculations.
+- **Blackjack.php**: Contains all the result and bet calculations.
-- **index.php**: Run the game and play blackjack.
+- **index.php**: Asks user amount of players.
+Each player enters their name and bet.

 ## Features
 - **Player Interaction**: Interacts with players.
 Players can Hit or Stand.
 - **Deck**: The cards will be generated within Deck.
 Every card will be removed from Deck when is dealt.
 Remember a deck has 52 cards.
 - **Dealer**: If dealer score < 18.
 Draw card else dealer stand.
 Player > 21 busted.
-- **Scoring Calculations**: Calculates who won, the dealer or the players.
+- **Scoring Calculations**: Calculates who won, the dealer or the players and how much they have won.
 - **Win or Loss**: The results will be shown after all players stand or busted.

 ## Setup